Snoring and Cognitive Development

 The bottom line is that sleep is especially important to a child's healthy development.
 Snoring disrupts a child's sleep, which then disrupts his natural brain development and overall well-being.
 Identifying a problem with sleep-disordered breathing as early as possible will help your child avoid cognitive and behavioral problems down the road and allow everyone in the family to get a more restful night's sleep now.

-Persistent Snoring in Preschool Children: Predictors and Behavioral and Developmental Correlates.
+Sources: Persistent Snoring in Preschool Children: Predictors and Behavioral and Developmental Correlates.
 Pediatrics.
 August 13, 2012.
 Sleep-Disordered Breathing in a Population-Based Cohort: Behavioral Outcomes at 4 and 7 Years.
 Pediatrics.
 March 5, 2012.

 Persistent Snoring in Preschool Children: Predictors and Behavioral and Developmental Correlates.
 Pediatrics.
 August 13, 2012.